joonarafael/gh-arc-dind-kubernetes-for-dummies/README.md

 kubectl logs -f arc-gha-rs-controller-57c67d4c7-wc5wb -n arc-systems
 ```

+(Assuming the aforementioned names of the pods.)

-To display only the last N lines of the logs, you can use the following command:
+To display only the last _N_ lines of the logs, you can use the following command:

 ```bash
 kubectl logs --tail=20 arc-gha-rs-controller-57c67d4c7-wc5wb -n arc-systems